EdanKriss/pico-pio-example/README.md

 # Pico W Rust Project

-A barebones Rust project for Raspberry Pi Pico W with PicoBricks.
-This blinks the RGB LED on GPIO 6.
+An exploratory Rust project for Raspberry Pi Pico W with PicoBricks.

+The Pico has one feature that is somewhat unique in its class: Programmable IO.
+These effectively serve as 8 separate state machines that can operate on IO as it comes in with deterministic timing.

+This project seeks to utilize PIO for input peripherals, such as the IR sensor.
+Interrupts are registered for incoming data, allowing core1 to sleep when data is not arriving.

 ## Prerequisites

-1. **Rust toolchain** - You already have this if you created the project
+1. **Rust toolchain** - Rustup and Cargo were used in development

 2. **ARM target** - Install with:
    ```bash
    rustup target add thumbv6m-none-eabi
    ```

-3. **elf2uf2-rs** (optional but recommended) - For easy flashing:
+3. **elf2uf2-rs** - Optional but recommended global for easy flashing:
    ```bash
    cargo install elf2uf2-rs
    ```